 Beyond First Year

-• This course will give you lots of problem-solving experience.
-Linear algebra is a very abstract and general topic in math; there are often many ways to approach a problem, and you’ll get to experiment with this.
+This course will give you lots of problem-solving experience.
+Linear algebra is an abstract and general topic in math; there are often many ways to approach a problem, and you’ll get to experiment with this.

 Can you share about yourself and what students can expect from MSE160?